Duty-free shop: Duty-free shopping away from ports

 Duty-free shops usually sell a broad range of alcoholic drinks.

-In Australia, duty-free shops, once common, have all but disappeared since the introduction of GST in 2000.
+In Australia, duty-free shops, once common, have practically disappeared since the introduction of GST in 2000.
 Retailer James Richardson operates several duty-free shops in major cities, but most duty-free shops are now located within international airports.
 Residents and tourists are allowed to purchase virtually any physical good within 60 days of departure, which needs to be taken on the outward flight, and claim the GST component back through the Tourist Refund Scheme when passing through customs.
 Consumers are now free to fully use their items prior to departure.
 This is in contrast prior to 2000, where all purchases had to be packed by the duty-free store in a sealed clear plastic bag, and could only be broken open by customs staff just prior to departure.

 Duty-free outside EU ports

 Any traveller living in a country outside the EU VAT area is entitled to shop tax-free at participating shops in the EU.
 Tax free shopping differs from duty-free shopping as the traveller pays the VAT on goods in the shop in the usual way, and can then request a refund when exporting the goods.
 There are a number of tax-free operators who can support both the stores and the traveler through this process.
 To qualify, the traveller must: